The front-page (HOME) slider shows photos of places I visited in retirement.

 Previous pages of this Retirement Planning Section presented information on Setting Retirement Goals, Establishing a Retirement Budget, Saving for Retirement, and utilizing a Pre-Retirement Checklist.
 Armed with retirement goals, knowledge of your Net Worth (from the Retirement Savings page), a retirement expense budget, and a pre-retirement checklist, you are now in a position to calculate when you’ll be able to retire and/or how much financial flexibility you’ll have in retirement.

 Before creating a tentative Retirement Financial Plan and seeing if it works, you'll need to consider a major factor in the plan -- how long you’ll let your Social Security benefits grow until you elect to start receiving them.
 The longer you wait, the higher your monthly benefits.
-Many people elect to start receiving Social Security benefits at age 62 and pay the price of reduced income.
+Many people elect to start receiving Social Security benefits at their full retirement age, but others start receiving benefits at age 62 (early retirement age) and pay the price of reduced income.

 The following table illustrates Social Security benefit reductions at age 62 based on your birth year: